This page was updated on 05 January 2023. To view changes, please see page updates

 Young people need to be empowered to meaningfully participate in the planning of their transition.
 Each planning process will be targeted to an individual young person, so it will need to be dynamic and continuous as young people develop future aspirations.

 - Transition to adulthood planning starts at 15 years of age and may continue to 25 years of age with after-care support services.

 - Transition to adulthood planning refers to the process of assessment, planning, implementation and review to identify and meet the individual needs of young people as they move into adulthood.

 - Transition to adulthood planning continues throughout the phases of preparation, transition and after care.

 - When a young person is in care, transition to adulthood planning is coordinated by the allocated CSO, in partnership with other members of the safety and support network, or at the preference of the young person.

 - When a young person has left care, a support service case may be opened by Child Safety for a defined period to ensure that all case plan goals have been implemented, if agreed to by the young person.
 This can be done in partnership with Child Safety staff, the young person and an after-care service, for examle, Next Step Plus, to continue planning and implementation.

 Key features of transition to adulthood planning

 Key features of transition to adulthood planning include the following:

 - The young person is central to planning processes and activities, and is empowered to be an active, informed participant.

 - The young person is encouraged and supported to exercise increased responsibility for decision making and choices about their life.

-- Planning is focused on the developmental and legal aspects of transitioning from care to independence and adulthood, underpinned by the resources and practical assistance needed to support the process.
+- Planning is focused on the developmental and legal aspects of transitioning from being in care to independence and adulthood, underpinned by the resources and practical assistance needed to support the process.

 - The planning and delivery of services to the young person are coordinated and individualised.